It’s a very clever brush, but you don’t necessarily need these features

 AI is a term widely used in a lot of technology products at present, it is very on-trend.
 Many manufacturers, of many different products, use it as a bit of a marketing ploy.

-When the Genius 9000 launched in 2016, position detection technology was a new element to the smartphone app that attempted to enhance the accuracy of the brush tracking technology, by using the front-facing camera on your smartphone.
-However, this coupled with the need for the phone to be mounted in the suction cup smartphone holder made the whole process a bit clunky and over-complicated brushing the teeth.
+When the Genius 8000 launched in 2016, position detection technology was a new element to the smartphone app that attempted to enhance the accuracy of the brush tracking technology, by using the front facing camera on your smartphone.
+However, this coupled with the need for the phone to be mounted in the suction cup smartphone holder made the whole process a bit clunky and over complicated the process of brushing the teeth.

 The Genius X and the AI technology does away with the need for you to be stood in front of your smartphone camera and the need to mount the phone in a docking station.